IntersectMBO/plutus/doc/tutorials/contract-testing.rst

   33.3% Lock

-In this case the saved test 'passes' because it no longer matches the modified DL_ test, so it is not a counterexample to the property we are testing.
+In this case the saved test 'passes' because it no longer matches the modified :hsobj:`Plutus.Contract.Test.ContractModel.DL` test, so it is not a counterexample to the property we are testing.

 Something good is always possible